Beautiful Hardscaping Options with Paving Stone and Flagstone

 Which Hardscaping Option is Right for You?

-Paving Stone and Flagstone can be a great option when it comes to adding hardscaping around your Victoria BC home.
+Paving Stone and Flagstone can be a great hardscaping option when it comes to adding walkways and patio’s around your Victoria BC home.
 Call our company today to discuss your hardscape design ideas

 Flagstone pavers Frequently Asked Questions

 Lay flagstone in concrete, or dry lay in gravel?

 I’d recommend dry laid in a gravel bed, almost every single time.
 For the following reasons:

 - concrete cracks.

 - when the mortar joint fails (and it will–especially when the concrete foundation cracks.
 Grade-level concrete cracks.
 Step on a crack, break your……that rhyme exists for a reason) when the joint fails, it’s a lot of work to fix it.
 And not all masons are great at repairing the joints in such a way that the new mortar matches the old.
 So when it does crack, you get it repaired–and it looks all wonky.
 Sad story, right?

 - Less attractive.
 I’ll admit, this one is a matter of taste, and cemented in flagstone work can be quite attractive too–but after nearly 20 years in hardscaping, I still strongly feel that the most beautiful projects are dry laid.
 Cement between the stones….robs each piece of it’s individuality, forces all the small bits into a homogenous whole…